Yakimych/articles/when-typescript-lies/README.md

 const deserializedEvent: SomeEvent = JSON.parse(serializedEvent);
 ```

-This seems like a reasonable operation, and TypeScript will not fight us along the way, even though we could potentially assign any type to `deserializedEvent`, but because the date is stringified into a string, the parsed type is in fact `{ description: string; date: string; }`.
-Moreover, this would painfully crash at runtime if we try to call e.g. `getDay` on this "date": `Uncaught TypeError: deserializedEvent.date.getDay is not a function`.
+This seems like a reasonable operation, and TypeScript will not fight us along the way, even though we could potentially assign any type to `deserializedEvent`, but because the date is stringified into... well... a string, the parsed type is in fact `{ description: string; date: string; }`.
+Moreover, this would painfully crash at runtime if we try to call e.g. `getDate()` on this "date": `Uncaught TypeError: deserializedEvent.date.getDate is not a function`.

 [Image]